I have a few videos on YouTube taken with my digital cameras.

-Most small digital cameras like my Canon S45 are capable of recording short videos, badly.
+Most small digital cameras like my Canon S45 were capable of recording short videos, badly.
 I wasn't too pleased with the clips I took in Antarctica, so I decided to start experimenting with a real video camera.
 I picked up a refurbished Canon ZR60 in 2004.
-It's small enough to fit in a small corner of my backpack, and video quality is OK as long as I live within its limitations.
+It was small enough to fit in a small corner of my backpack, and video quality was OK as long as I lived within its limitations.
 (Children, can you say, "chromatic aberration?")1

-The files are rather large so don't try downloading them with a dialup connection.
-I could have used a smaller screen size and applied heavier compression, but posting tiny, blotchy nature videos would be rather pointless.
+If you click on the files, they will download rather than play.
 File format is Windows Media Video (.wmv extention) which should play on computers with MS Internet Explorer browser.
 I'm not planning to attend any Academy Awards presentations in the near future, but I think there are some interesting moments in these little videos.

 Coyotes in Bosque del Apache - October 18, 2004 at Bosque del Apache National Wildlife Refuge, New Mexico.
 I expected cranes would scatter at the sight of a coyote, so I was surprised when they stood their ground.